 Agreement of Purchase and Sale.
 This is the offer to purchase document in your transaction, prepared by your Realtor in the form of a Purchaser’s Offer.
 It may pass back and forth between the parties as counter-offers; once it has been signed in identical form by the vendor and purchaser is a contract binding upon them both.

 Closing Date.
 The date stipulated in the Purchase and Sale Agreement for the purchase to be completed: your money is exchanged for the possession (keys), and the documents are registered.
-Remember that the closing may take place at any time during that day, and it is more likely to be mid-afternoon than first thing in the morning.
-Discuss this with your lawyer so you know when to expect the key.
+Remember that the closing may occur at any time during that day, and it is more likely to be mid-afternoon than first thing in the morning.
+Discuss this with your lawyer to know when to expect the key.

 Survey.
-A building location survey is a sketch prepared, signed and sealed by an Ontario Land Surveyor, together with a written report.
+A building location survey is a sketch prepared, signed and sealed by an Ontario Land Surveyor and a written report.
 It shows all the essential physical features of your property, including the building foundation and the boundary line.

-Note: The above was compiled by a lawyer a few years ago( yes, I have plagiarized this, if I could remember who the lawyer was, I would gladly credit him/her), which I have edited.
-I am not a lawyer, so, as a layperson and someone who has been around the block a few times; (an owner and Broker of Record of a Real Estate Brokerage), the above is my responsibility, get legal advice from a lawyer and real estate advice from me!
+Note: The above was compiled by a lawyer a few years ago( yes, I have plagiarized this, if I could remember who the lawyer was, I would gladly credit them), which I have edited.
+I am not a lawyer, so, as a layperson and someone who has been around the block a few times; (an owner and Broker of Record of a Real Estate Brokerage), the above is my responsibility to get legal advice from a lawyer and real estate advice from me!

 Over the years, I have worked with over 100+ lawyers in the London area, and when my clients ask me for a referral, I usually give 2-3 names for them to select.
-As I am prompt and on time and dot the i’s and cross the t’s, I expect the law firm to do so as well.
+As I am prompt, on time, dot the i’s and cross the t’s, I expect the law firm to do so.

-Buying a home or selling a home can be stressful enough without you having to worry about how efficient or thorough your lawyer is.
+Buying or selling a home can be stressful without you worrying about how efficient or thorough your lawyer is.
 Upon a successfully accepted offer, at no extra charge, we forward and submit the paperwork to your lawyer and follow up to ensure that nothing has fallen through the cracks and that the lawyer and their staff are aware of important dates and conditions.